 Nationally, Georgetown says two-year grads with science, technology, engineering — or STEM — degrees earn an average of $60,000 and those with two-year health degrees earn $52,000.
 Even some shorter credentials in STEM, for example, can pay better than many bachelor’s degrees.

 This is Part Two in our series on college and careers.
-Here are the rest: Part One on the advent of the college economy, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Five on state investment in engineering education, Part Six on college major tips, Part Seven on "degree inflation," and Part Eight on the lack of access to four-year college in southwest Kansas.
+Here are the rest: Part One on the advent of the college economy, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Five on state investment in engineering education, Part Six on college major tips, Part Seven on "degree inflation," Part Eight on the lack of access to four-year college in southwest Kansas, and Part Nine on transferring from community college to university.

 Celia Llopis-Jepsen is a reporter for the Kansas News Service, a collaboration of KCUR, Kansas Public Radio, KMUW and High Plains Public Radio covering health, education and politics.
 You can reach her on Twitter @Celia_LJ.